digitalnsw/research-help/consent/index.md

 ---
 # Getting consent in research

 If you’re new to research or service design, or your organisation is, you might need to create a consent form and participant information sheet.
 In most cases, you can't do user research or usability testing without these forms.
 To help make things easier, we've built a tool that helps you build these forms quickly and easily.

+Even if you've been doing research for a while, you might find this tool useful.
+If you find yourself changing your consent forms or information sheets regularly, this tool might help.

 The tool will ask you a few questions about your research and create the forms based on your answers.
 The questions usually take 10-15 minutes to complete.
 Once you answer the questions, we'll send you your forms.
+As this is a prototype, your forms might take a while to arrive.
+Allow a day just to be safe.

 <p>
 	   <a href="https://docs.google.com/forms/d/e/1FAIpQLSdPAvNyaF5DZrNJOBTN43CAgSkKqB2cyodeTt8YV6fVyqu61A/viewform?usp=sf_link">